lvlivingston/goalkr/README.md

 ###### Functionality
-- [X] Include ability to update existing OKRs and Notes in same screen (rather than being directed to a new screen)
 - [ ] Update Google Cloud from "mongoose movies" class to individual project called "goal-kr"
 - [ ] Limit OKR text fields to 140 characters
 - [ ] Refactor code for simplicity and efficiency